coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Search Tree.md

 - Binary Tree
-    - All nodes have at-most 2 children
+    - All nodes have at most 2 children
 - General Tree
     - At least 1 node has more than 2 children
 - Proper Binary Tree